winitzki/sofp/README.md

 On the other hand, books like ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not discuss the algebraic laws that support the mathematical structures such as applicative or monadic functors.

-The only existing AFTT book aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
+The only existing text aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
+I intend to continue at about the same level but dig deeper into the foundations and at the same time give a wider range of examples.

 This tutorial series is therefore also my attempt to delineate the proper scope of AFTT and to develop a rigorous yet clear and approachable presentation of the chosen material.
 Eventually I will convert this tutorial into a new AFTT textbook aimed at practicing functional programmers.